Scott Thompson (actor)

-Scott Thompson (born June 12, 1959) is a Canadian comedian and actor, best known for being a member of the comedy troupe The Kids in the Hall and for playing Brian on The Larry Sanders Show.
+John Scott Thompson (born June 12, 1959) is a Canadian actor and comedian, best known as member of the comedy troupe The Kids in the Hall and for playing Brian on The Larry Sanders Show.

 Early life

-Thompson, born John Scott Thompson, named after his uncle and later changed for the stage, was born in North Bay, Ontario, and grew up in Brampton.
-He is the second oldest of five boys.
-He attended Brampton Centennial Secondary School and was a witness to the 1975 Centennial Secondary School shooting.
+Thompson was born in North Bay, Ontario, and grew up in Brampton.
+Named for his uncle, he later dropped the name "John" to simplify his name for the stage.
+He is the second oldest of the five children in his family.

+He attended Brampton Centennial Secondary School, and was a witness to the 1975 Brampton Centennial Secondary School shooting.
 He enrolled at York University but in his third year was asked to leave for being "disruptive".
 He joined the comedy troupe The Love Cats, where he met Mark McKinney.